A look back at the classic story from the 1980s!

 I must give careful consideration to this comic, because it helped initiate both my early love for Superman and for John Bryrne.
 Well, I can safely say that–other than the nostalgia of the 60s Superboy stories exploited throughout–this issue is more of Byrne’s poorly executed trash.

-The Time Trapper’s motivation makes no sense, the character’s express in thought balloons ideas that don’t help the story, other than to wink at the audience (when fighting Krypto the Superdog, Superman thinks “Funny, he seem surprised by the fact that my cape isn’t indestructible”; this is from the man who once declared writing to be easy.
+The Time Trapper’s motivation makes no sense, the character’s express in thought balloons ideas that don’t help the story, other than to wink at the audience (when fighting Krypto the Superdog, Superman thinks “Funny, he seem surprised by the fact that my cape isn’t indestructible”; this is from the man who once reasoned that “writing is easy”.
 Well, John…I guess it depends on your standards).

 Thankfully, Levitz takes over for the final chapter in Legion #38.
 Once again the characters come to life, the dialogue sparkles and there is finally some real conflict (eg: Cosmic Boy shouting at Brainiac 5 to stop theorizing and save everyone).
 Other than some distracting sub-plots featuring the other Legionnaires, the Levitz chapters are flawless.